 c.
 100-800 CE: Unknown Artists: Portrait Vessels [Moche; Peru]

 The Moche culture that flourished in present-day Peru between 100-800 CE produced ceramic vessels carved into individualized and naturalistic three-dimensional representations of human faces, known as Moche Portrait Vessels.
 Close to 1000 vessels have been discovered, representing nine basic mold types.
 The vast majority of the portraits are of adult men; they occasionally portray physical defects such as harelips, missing eyes, or in one case, an apparent paralysis.
 These are the earliest realistic depictions of human faces in the Americas.
 Although most of the vessels portray the head of the subject, some include the entire body.
 Many of the portrait vessels contain stirrup spouts, a feature of ceramic vessels in a number of Pre-Columbian cultures.
 The handle, which resembles a stirrup, forms part of the spout for the vessel.
 Most of the vessels are 6-12 in. tall.
 The smallest vessel is just over two inches tall while the largest is just under 18 inches high.
 The typical portrait vessel is painted with red on a pale cream background, but some are painted with white over a red and black background.
 The purpose of these elaborately decorated vessels is a subject of debate.
 While some experts believe they were designed to be placed in tombs, there is evidence that they were used in everyday life to hold liquids.
-The four portrait vessels shown above are:
+The portrait vessels shown in the images above are:

 (1) Portrait of a Ruler wearing headgear with two birds, Museo Nacional Antropologia in Lima, Peru;

 (2) Portrait Vessel measuring 8.3 in. tall, 6.5 in. wide and 5.5 in. deep, c.
 50-800 CE, at the Walters Art Museum in Baltimore, Maryland;